WP Rocket Settings – Ultimate Guide to Website Speed

 The Tools and Tutorials Tabs are the least important for many Rocketeers.

-The tool tab has the option to import or export plugin settings, roll back to a previous major WP Rocket version, enable Google font optimization, and update the file inclusion/exclusion list.
+The tool tab offers options to import or export plugin settings, roll back to a previous major WP Rocket version, enable Google font optimization, and update the file inclusion/exclusion list.

 In the Tutorials tab, there’s a list of video tutorials to help you get the best WP Rocket settings, as well as performance and troubleshooting tips for your site.

-Except for the first time I installed the plugin, I’ve never checked these tabs again.
+Except for the first time I installed the plugin, I’ven’t checked these tabs since.

 Conclusion